HelloThePixel/open-source-card-collector/README.md

 ### Getting Started

-To download a build for this project, _
+Go to the release tab on the right to download a build of this project!

 If you want to edit this project, you'll need to install Godot.
 Go to godotengine.org/download and look for the 4.4 or 4.4.1 release - to my knowledge there shouldn't be any problems using either version.
 Download and install the engine, then import the project.